jhnbyrn/951-KLR-PAGES/dme_detailed_fuel_routine.md

 The bit 23h.2 indicates that the engine is cranking; thus what follows is startup-specific code that we'll skip over for now.
 In steady-state operation, the code will jump to 1DA9, so we'll pick things up there.
 This is where warm-up enrichment is incoroporated.

 The warm-up enrichment is a little complicated - it's a 2-map process.
 First the basic temperature adjustment is looked up from one map based on engine temperature.
 But then this adjustment value is scaled by the value from another map based on rpm and load.
-We'll get into the details now but I just wanted to give a brief overview of this first.
+We'll get into the details next:

 ```
 X1da9: